 In 2019, Rev. Jann retired and Pastor AJ Blackwood was hired as PrairieUU’s new minister.

-In October of 2021 Reverend Roger Butts became the new contract minister at Prairie UU Church in Parker.
+In October of 2021 Reverend Roger Butts became the new contract minister at Prairie UU Church in Parker, and served the community through October of 2023.